The Foundation Trilogy

 Galactic puzzles within puzzles

 In the 1980s Isaac Asimov reread the Foundation stories he had written in the 1940s and had compiled as a trilogy of books in the 1950s, and he was appalled.
 The stories had no action, no suspense, no romance—they were all thought and dialogue.
-And yet he found them involving.
+Yet he found them involving.
 Even though he was the author, he wanted to read more.

 So he says in an introduction that appears in later editions of the books.
 He may also be describing the reaction of many readers.
 These are very talky, ruminative stories.

-There is big action: a galactic empire starts to crumble, psychohistorian Hari Seldon secretly establishes a repository of science and knowledge in a foundation at the edge of the galaxy to speed humankind's recovery from the coming dark ages, local warlords fight for power, the foundation's existence is threatened, charismatic figures seize power....
-All kinds of action occurs on a large scale.
-But it isn't at the centre of the books.
+There is big action.
+A galactic empire starts to crumble.
+Psychohistorian Hari Seldon establishes a repository of science and knowledge in a foundation at the edge of the galaxy, supposedly to speed humankind's recovery from the coming dark ages.
+Local warlords fight for power.
+The foundation's existence is threatened.
+Charismatic figures seize power.

 Actually there are more than three puzzles worked out.
 The trilogy was made from eight stories, plus an introduction Asimov wrote to detail the first three hundred years of the Foundation saga.
 (This is what writers call a fixup, turning linked stories into novels.)
 So in each book of the trilogy you get two to five chunks of the mystery, often presenting lines of thought that appear confirmed and then discarding them as new solutions to the Seldon mystery are worked out in history.

-Somehow it is all quite a thrilling and mentally stimulating ride.
+Somehow it is a thrilling and mentally stimulating ride.
 A page turner.
 Small wonder the trilogy was awarded the Hugo award for best series of all time in 1966, beating out Lord of the Rings.

 Expanding the universe